azjps/usau-py/README.md

 ## Dependencies

-This should be both python2.7 and python3 compatible, although I have not explicitly tested with python3.
+This should be both python2.7 and python3 compatible.

-See the [requirements.txt](requirements.txt); [pandas 0.13+](https://github.com/pydata/pandas) is the only main module required. pandas 0.17.1+, [jupyter](http://jupyter.readthedocs.io/en/latest/), and [seaborn](https://web.stanford.edu/~mwaskom/software/seaborn/) are recommended to run and view the notebooks. beautifulsoup4 and lxml are recommended for scraping web data on-the-fly from [play.usaultimate.org](http://play.usaultimate.org), although I'd certainly accept PRs to remove these as dependencies.
+See the [requirements.txt](requirements.txt); [pandas 0.13+](https://github.com/pydata/pandas) is the only main module required. pandas 0.17.1+, [jupyter](http://jupyter.readthedocs.io/en/latest/), and [seaborn](https://web.stanford.edu/~mwaskom/software/seaborn/) are recommended to run and view the notebooks. beautifulsoup4 and lxml are recommended for scraping web data on-the-fly from [play.usaultimate.org](http://play.usaultimate.org).